Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Introduction

+Tactile sensing plays an important role in advancing the state-of-the-art in robotic manipulation \cite{harmon1982automated, harmon1984tactile, billard2019trends, abad_visuotactile_2020, lach2023placing}.
+Successful applications include grip adaptation through slip detection \cite{kaboli_tactile-based_2016, sui_incipient_2021, yussof_sensorization_2010, funk2024evetac}, medical procedures \cite{tiwana_review_2012, othman_tactile_2022} and tele-operation \cite{zhu_visual_2022}.
 In particular, optical tactile sensors have emerged as a promising technology for capturing contact information due to their high spatial resolution, multimodal sensing capabilities~\cite{higuera2024sparsh}—including shape \cite{ito2010shape}, hardness \cite{yuan2017shape}, texture \cite{fang2018dual}, and temperature \cite{sun2019novel}—and cost-effectiveness \cite{dahiya_tactile_2010, othman_tactile_2022}.
 However, many prior works have focused on extracting only low-dimensional tactile information, such as total force \cite{9981100, Li2021Ftouch, Naeini2020Dynamic}, limiting operational flexibility.
 Access to contact force distributions, on the other hand, would enable better handling of multiple contacts and diverse manipulation scenarios \cite{sferrazza2020simlearning}.

 Conventional methods for extracting force distributions require calculating the three-dimensional deformation of the contact medium and utilizing elasticity theory \cite{kamiyama2004evaluation, ma_dense_2019, van2020large, zhang_tac3d_2022}.
 Yet, accounting for non-linear material behavior, such as with \acf{fea}, is computationally intensive and unsuitable for real-time applications.